warwick-cybersecurity-WM145-24/week-5-lab-exercises/README.md

 # install our exercises' libraries
 npm install

-# run the test suite
+# run the test suite one time
 npm test
+# or to run the test continuously watching for changes
+npm run test:continuous

-# fix the code and then run the test again and again till they all pass
+# fix the code and then run the test(s) again and again till they all pass
-npm test
+npm run test

 # If you just want to run one test suite and not all of them to keep the screen noise low
-npx mocha basic-variables/run.test.js
+npx mocha -w 00-basic-variables/run.test.js
 ```